aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/_index.md

 ### [Aspose.3D Tutorial - Set Up Target Camera](./set-up-target-camera/)

-Next on our adventure, we dive into the intricacies of setting up a target camera for Java 3D animations.
+Next on our adventure, we dive into the intricities of setting up a target camera for Java 3D animations.
 A crucial element in achieving cinematic effects, the target camera opens up a world of possibilities.
 Our tutorial guides you through the process, offering a clear roadmap for effortless exploration of Java 3D animations.
 Download now, and let the captivating 3D development journey begin!
 Explore the tutorial [here](./set-up-target-camera/) to unleash the power of visual storytelling in your projects.

 ## How to Build an Animated 3D Scene in Java

 Creating an **animated 3D scene** involves three main steps:

 1. **Define the geometry** – load or construct meshes, lights, and cameras.